-Updated 2023
+Updated 2024

 Heaters, heaters, and more heaters!
 While they may seem straightforward, there are some differences to consider.
 You’ve got your glass, plastic, and titanium ones, each with its own perks – as long as they’re well-made and remain unbroken.

-Personally, I’ve stuck with glass heaters throughout my entire saltwater aquarium journey.
+Personally, I’ve mainly stuck with glass heaters throughout my entire saltwater aquarium journey.
 Sure, I’ve had a few accidents and broken some along the way, but I love how quickly and efficiently they heat the water.

 Now, here’s a crucial tip: always get the right size, or better yet, buy two that fit your tank perfectly.
 No matter how well-made they are, all heaters will eventually fail, and you don’t want your livestock at risk.
 With a larger heater, you risk overheating, and with a smaller one, you risk freezing your fish on a cold winter night.